jfo/blog/source/posts/2013-09-13-how-brainfuck-works.markdown

 ```
 <a href="http://replit.com/K9B" target="_blank">Check it out here and run it.</a>

 Easy, right?
 You'll notice two things.
 It works great! and.. only the first time!
 Why is that?
-Well, we're only acting on a single cell changing that single value directly until we get to the appropriate ASCII character code for the letter or characterr we want to print, and the cell is not reset between times you run the program, unless you reload the page.
+Well, we're only acting on a single cell changing that single value directly until we get to the appropriate ASCII character code for the letter or character we want to print, and the cell is not reset between times you run the program, unless you reload the page.
 Every time you run the code through the interpreter, it starts out at the number the previous instance left it at.
 In our case: 33 ... which is the value of the exclamation mark.
 Each time you run the code, that value goes up by 33, printing out gibberish.
 Notice also that it goes waaaaaaay above 255.
 This interpreter can hold way more than a single byte, and is printing out Unicode values instead.
 [Edit: Gabe tells me it's still ASCII, not Unicode...]

 Let's fix it!